PanelAlpha Documentation

 # Modify: BACKUP_HOUR=2 (for 2 AM)

-2. Reinstall cron job to apply changes:
+2. Reinstall the cron job to apply changes:

 sudo ./panelalpha-snapshot.sh --cron remove